 Effect on Mortality of S. oryzae with ethanolic leaf extract of Ocimum kilimandscharicum

 At various concentrations and exposure time periods the ethanolic leaf extract of Ocimum kilimandscharicum showed a significant concentration-time dependence for its insecticidal effect on S. oryzae in stored wheat.
-Table 1 presented the corrected percent mortality at various concentrations and observation days while Figure 1illustrated the same.
+Table 1 presented the corrected percent mortality at various concentrations and observation days while Figure 1 illustrated the same.

 Table – 1, Effect of Ethanolic extract of Ocimum kilimandscharicum on the mortality of Sitophilus oryzae on wheat